 If the bottle has a seal on it, remove the seal then carefully remove the cap from the STERILE bottle.
 Be sure that you do not touch the inside of the cap or the outside rim of this bottle.
 Fill the bottle to within one inch of its rim (100ml).
 DO NOT RINSE this bottle out.
-The white crystals are sodium thiosulfate which binds to any residual chlorine in the water sample.
+The white crystals are sodium thiosulfate which bind to any residual chlorine in the water sample.
 Replace the cap and tighten it so that the cap will not leak.
 If it is a large bottle, fill the bottle to within one inch of the rim.

-Completely fill out the Sample Identification Tag with this information:
+Completely fill out the Sample Identification Tag

 DELIVER THE SAMPLE TO THE LAB WITHIN 24 HOURS OF TAKING THE SAMPLE.
 KEEP THE WATER SAMPLES COOL.
 DO NOT LET THEM FREEZE OR BECOME WARM

 A water analysis report will be mailed or emailed to you upon receipt of payment.
 Payment is preferred when the sample is dropped off to insure prompt delivery of the report.
-We accept cash or checks.
+We accept cash or check.
 Please make checks payable: Howard Laboratories.

 SAMPLE DROP OFF HOURS Monday-Thursday: 10-3 24 hr Outside Refrigerator: Sunday after 10am – Thursday 3pm